EC528-Fall-2023/Kubernetes-Artifacts-Cloning/README.md

 - ### First Sprint:
    1. Learn about Kubernetes architecture
    2. Create a small-scale Kubernetes deployment with ~2 or more machines
-   3. Migrate namespaces within the same cluster
+   3. Clone namespaces within the same cluster
 - ### Second Sprint:
    1. Deploy a more complex Kubernetes application to a Kubernetes cluster
-   2. Migrating objects between clusters
+   2. Cloning objects between clusters
    3. Snapshot the ETCD
    4. Use Kubeview to visualize dependency
 - ### Third Sprint: